 Do Washington anti-bullying laws and regulations involve parents in efforts to address bullying behavior?

 Yes.
-Washington anti-bullying laws require districts to adopt or amend harassment, intimidation, and bullying policies through a process that includes representation of parents or guardians, school employees, volunteers, students, administrators, and community representatives.
+Washington anti-bullying laws encourage districts to adopt and update the policy and procedure prohibiting harassment, intimidation, and bullying through a process that includes representation of parents or guardians, school employees, volunteers, students, administrators, and community representatives.

 For More Information

 Visit the Washington Office of Superintendent of Public Instruction’s “ Harassment, Intimidation, and Bullying (HIB)” webpage and/or view the Washington state model policy and state model procedure on bullying and harassment.